 To implement face identity tracking, set the LCLunaConfiguration.trackFaceIdentity property to true .
-The default value is false .
+By default, the parameter value is false .

 7. Interacting with LUNA PLATFORM

 7.1 Interaction of LUNA ID with LUNA PLATFORM 5

 Interaction between LUNA ID and LUNA PLATFORM 5 extends LUNA ID functionality and allows you to perform the following tasks: